jaredblumer/js-algorithms/README.md

-# Sorting Algorithms in Javascript
+# Sorting and Search Algorithms in Javascript

 This repository provides examples of sorting algorithms coded in Javascript.